Vidzhel/Reply-messenger/README.md

 # Reply - Messenger
 This is a C# based application powered by .NET and WPF frameworks that provides the main functions you would expect from messenger such as creating chats(public, private), sending messages, sending photos, search.
-The project consists of two parts: server and user application.
+The project consists of two parts: the server and the user application.

 ![illustration](https://i.ibb.co/B2hw5Hs/Illustrations2.png)